240 Central Park South: Architecture

-240 Central Park South was designed by Mayer & Whittlesey, a partnership between Albert Mayer and Julian Whittlesey.
+240 Central Park South was designed by Mayer & Whittlesey, a partnership between Albert Mayer and Julian Whittlesey, in a mixture of the Art Deco, Moderne, and Modern Classical architectural styles.
 Cynthia Wiley and Eleanor Robertson Paepcke were the landscape architects.
 The building was constructed by the J. H. Taylor Construction Company and managed by the J. H. Taylor Management Corporation; both companies were operated by the Mayer family.
 Sarah Tobias, renting manager of J. H. Taylor Management Corporation, was involved in the inclusion of interior design elements.
 Various contractors were hired for the windows, materials, elevators, floor and wall coverings, furnishings, hardware, electrical installation, plumbing, and heating and air conditioning.

 Form

 240 Central Park South occupies about half of its land lot.
-The building is largely "C"-shaped in form and contains two primary sections, a 28-story section on Central Park South and a 15-story section on 58th Street, connected by the lobby running along Broadway.
+The building is largely C-shaped in form and contains two primary sections, a 28-story section on Central Park South and a 15-story section on 58th Street, connected by the lobby running along Broadway.
 Atop the main roofs of each apartment block are placed chimneys and water towers.
 240 Central Park South is variously quoted as having either 325, 326, or 327 apartments across its two apartment blocks.

 The northern apartment block on Central Park South is 265 ft tall and rises 28 stories.
 The lowest 20 stories rise without setbacks, except in the corners where there are balconies, while the center section contains a smaller 8-story tower atop the 20th story.
-The bulk of the northern block is "C"-shaped with two wings to the west and east flanking a small court to the north.
+The bulk of the northern block is C-shaped with two wings to the west and east flanking a small court to the north.
 The eastern wall is set back from the lot line and the adjoining building.

 The southern apartment block at 235 West 58th Street is 166 ft tall and contains 15 stories.
 It rises without setbacks on any side.